 - Land use practices with reference to their general effect on human health and the environment.

 - Effects of drainage water and its interactions on the environment.

 - Understand and execute oral and written instruction.

 - Interpret and analyze difficult technical reports and data.

 - Prepare and maintain accurate records and files.

 - Operate modern office equipment including computer and related software to perform required duties.

-- Proficient in Geographic Information Systems.
+- Manage data in Geographic Information Systems.

 - Interact tactfully and courteously with the public, employees, and other staff.